 During the strict Spanish lockdown (which she spent in a dark flat) Kira’s saving grace were the online flamenco classes she took with her incredible teacher.
 Having so much unstructured time was a challenge for her, but she tried to channel this into improving her dancing.
-During the past year, she has concentrated on this style, and has become more and more inspired, so much so that this September she made the leap to move to Seville to learn even more!
+That year, she concentrated on this style, and became more and more inspired, so much so that September 2021 she made the leap to move to Seville to learn even more!

-After staying in Seville for six months, (where Kira is excited to have more intensive flamenco classes, once she finds a job!) she has exciting plans to cycle around Europe for four months!
+After having stayed in Seville for over a year (the original plan had been to stay five months!), where she has enjoyed more intensive flamenco classes and the chance to work as a waitress and use all the languages she knows with foreign customers, Kira has exciting plans to travel around Europe by bike for 4 months in spring.
 She doesn’t have any experience of multi-day cycle touring, so this will be her next big adventure.
 Kira hopes it will also give her the opportunity to decide what she wants to do next, and where she might want to settle down in the long term.

 In her free time, Kira likes to try anything people suggest – from fire-wielding dimonis to salsa dancing, from hiking to slacklining, and from paddle tennis to rollerblading-flamenco fusions!
 While living abroad has been incredible, it also comes with many challenges, and Kira believes it is important for people to realise this; it’s not just a multi-year holiday, more like a very intense rollercoaster of awesome highs and difficult lows.
 She is looking forward to sharing the varied reality of all sides of living abroad.